gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - For windows resources source files, the output type is `res`.
     - Fail if windows resources are input to a component for which there are no windows binaries.
 - `PolymorphicDomainObjectContainer.containerWithType()` should instead override `withType()`.
+- Source sets are in the wrong package `org.gradle.nativeplatform.sourceset`

 ## Feature: Plugin defines a custom library type